DirektoratetForByggkvalitet/losen/README.md

 The wizard framework contains the logic and building blocks necessary to building wizards large and small.

 We use [Storybook](https://github.com/storybooks/storybook) to document the components.
-The Storybook is hosted on Firebase at [dibk-storybook](https://dibk-storybook.firebaseapp.com/).

 ## Release a new version of losen

+1. `npm run version major/minor/patch` to bump version
-`npm run release` - Follow the instructions
+2. `npm run publish-packages` to publish

 ## Building a wizard
 See the storybook documentation for an introduction to how to build a wizard with the framework.